railwayapp/docs/src/docs/reference/templates.md

 The [Railway button page](https://railway.app/button) allows you to create templates to offer a 1-click deploy on Railway experience.

-Services within a template can be deployed from any public Github repository, or directly from a Docker image in Docker Hub or Github Container Registry.
+Services within a template can be deployed from any public GitHub repository, or directly from a Docker image in Docker Hub or GitHub Container Registry.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1656470421/docs/template-editor_khw8n6.png"
 alt="Template Editor"